the-teachingRSE-project/competencies/competencies.md

 \newcommand{\skillsection}[1]{\hypertarget{skills-#1}{%
 \subsubsection{\glsentrydesc{#1} (\texorpdfstring{\glsentrytext{#1}}{#1})}\label{skills-#1}}}

+Besides skilled researchers, research software engineers are also competent software engineers.
+As such, they solve complex software engineering problems, and design software as a user-oriented, future-proof product.
 The technical skills required by an RSE overlap to a large extent with the common fundamental software engineering skills (see, e.g., @Landwehr2017), but put greater emphasis on aspects related to achieving good scientific practice.
+RSEs are competent in requirements analysis, design, construction, testing, analysis, and testing of software.
-For example, RSEs need to know how to make research software adhere to the
+But they also know, for example, how to make research software adhere to the
-\ac{FAIR} principles, and how to achieve different levels of research software reusability @ChueHong2014.
+\ac{FAIR} principles, and how to achieve different levels of research software reusability (see, e.g., @ChueHong2014).
 To reflect this, the technical skills listed below complement competencies regarding the standard life cycle of software development with RSE-specific focus skills.